foxbunny/transplexer-tools/README.md

 This transformer is usually used at the very start of a pipe in order to combine the inputs from several sources.

-Merge internally users `Object.assing()` in order to mutate the current state.
+Merge internally uses `Object.assing()` in order to mutate the current state.
 This means that all rules regarding `Object.assign()` apply.
 The incoming value's keys will override the existing keys, for example.